trufflesuite/trufflesuite.com/src/docs/vscode-ext/how-to/manage-smart-contracts.md

 The extension updates your `truffle-config.js` to include the connection strings for each destination.
 Deployment of a contract to Ethereum follows the same steps as a [local deployment](#local-deployment).

-!!! warning

-    The mnemonic used in this step must be the same one associated with your Ethereum user account.
+> **Important**: The mnemonic used in this step must be the same one associated with your Ethereum user account.
 Replace the 12-word mnemonic with a valid one and use caution when sharing this project with others to avoid exposing the mnemonic/account information.

 After setting up your `truffle-config.js` with the proper account information and deploying to a network, you can see the results of your transaction in the Truffle for VSCode output channel.